-If your basement gets wet, our examination will try to discover what is causing rain water to get in it.
+If your basement gets wet, an examination will try to discover what is causing rain water to get in it.

-No matter what it takes, we will come up with a plan deal with the issue.
+No matter what it takes, they will come up with a plan deal with the issue.

 Davis Area Slab Jacking Services

-If a portion of your cement sidewalk, patio or patio has sunk beneath where it is supposed to be, we will get that corrected.
-The method we use is referred to as slab jacking.
-(Contractors call it mudjacking because we like to consider wet cement as mud.)
+If a portion of your cement sidewalk, patio or patio has sunk beneath where it is supposed to be, they will get that corrected.
+The method they use is referred to as slab jacking.
+(Contractors call it mudjacking because they like to consider wet cement as mud.)

-To lift up your slab, we shoot a mud-like substance down under the portion of your sunk slab.
+To lift up your slab, they shoot a mud-like substance down under the portion of your sunk slab.
 This filler spreads out, hardens and squeezes your concrete up to the correct position.

 Concrete slab lifting is the recommended way to correct your sloping porch or sidewalk.